-- During night-time programming, misdirected site lighting and additional noise could cause temporary disturbance to any surrounding nocturnal species. - There is potential for protected species to be active within the surrounding area and for the works to result in disturbance to these species. - Works have the potential to cause the spread of Transport Scotland target species including Rosebay willowherb and Common ragwort. - The TPOs identified at the scheme's northern extent will be unimpacted by the works due to the containment of the works within the carriageway boundary. - There is potential for the Buchan Nest to Collieston Coast SPA and Buchan Nest to Collieston SAC to be impacted by the scheme.
+- During night-time programming, misdirected site lighting and additional noise could cause temporary disturbance to any surrounding nocturnal species. - There is potential for protected species to be active within the surrounding area and for the works to result in disturbance to these species. - Works have the potential to cause the spread of Transport Scotland target species including Rosebay willowherb and Common ragwort. - The ancient woodland identified to the north and west of the scheme will be unimpacted by the works due to factors including distance and the containment of the works within the carriageway boundary.

 - As part of the Network Management Contract, Amey, on behalf of transport Scotland, have been asked to keep a record of various target species, including Rosebay willowherb.
 Works will not cause the spread of this species, if works are likely to result in the spread of this species through disturbance, the appropriate Amey landscaping team will be consulted. - In the event that protected species are sighted, works will temporarily be suspended until the animal has moved on.
 Any sightings will be reported to the Amey Sustainability Solutions team.
-The Sustainability Solutions team will be contacted for any guidance if required, and the control room will be contacted for environmental record.
+The Sustainability Solutions team will be contacted for any guidance if required, and the control room will be contacted for environmental record. - All works and storage of plant, machinery, vehicles and equipment will be restricted to the boundaries of the carriageway. - All site lighting will be directed away from sensitive ecological receptors such as woodland and watercourses. - Noise mitigation measures as outlined in the Noise and Vibration section and pollution control mitigations as outlined in the Road Drainage and the Water Environment section will be adhered to during the works.